docker-hy/docker-hy.github.io/part1.md

       Using default tag: latest
       latest: Pulling from library/ubuntu

-Since we didn't specify a tag, Docker defaulted to `latest` which is usually the latest image built and pushed to the registry. **However**, in this case the repository's README says that the `ubuntu:latest` tag points to the "latest LTS" instead, since that's the version recommended for general use.
+Since we didn't specify a tag, Docker defaulted to `latest`, which is usually the latest image built and pushed to the registry. **However**, in this case the repository's README says that the `ubuntu:latest` tag points to the "latest LTS" instead, since that's the version recommended for general use.

 Images can be tagged to save different versions of the same image.
 You define an image's tag by adding `:<tag>` after the image's name.